-This is our Statement for the financial year ending 31 March 2022 and it details the steps taken by us to ensure that slavery and human trafficking do not occur in our supply chains or any part of our business.
+This is our Statement for the financial year ended 31 March 2023 and it details the steps taken by us to ensure that slavery and human trafficking do not occur in our supply chains or any part of our business.

 We are a full-service independent power producer (IPP) based in the United Kingdom.
-We develop, own and trade power generation assets, supporting businesses and the National Grid to transition to sustainable, net zero carbon electricity.
-We own and operate a growing generation and Battery Energy Storage portfolio which powers the equivalent of over a million homes.
+We develop, own and trade power generation and battery energy storage assets, supporting businesses and the National Grid.

-Our diverse energy services business supports the delivery of fully funded, clean, affordable power solutions to commercial and industrial customers using private wire and grid solutions.
+Our diverse energy services business supports the delivery of fully funded and affordable power solutions to commercial and industrial customers using private wire and grid solutions.
 We also supply electricity, enter into power purchase agreements and provide market access through our trading desk.
-In an increasingly complex power market, our focus is optimising energy solutions for our customers, district network operators and the national grid.
+In an increasingly complex power market, our focus is optimising energy solutions for our customers, district network operators and the National Grid.

-We comply with applicable legislation relating to employee terms and conditions, and none of our staff earn less than the living wage.
+We comply with applicable legislation relating to employee terms and conditions, and none of our staff earns less than the living wage.

 We recognise that modern slavery is a crime and a fundamental violation of human rights.
-We are committed to ensuring that there is transparency in our business and in our approach to tackling modern slavery throughout our supply chains.
+We continue to be committed to ensuring that there is transparency in our business and in our approach to tackling modern slavery throughout our supply chains.

-We seek to ensure that we engage only with those suppliers who uphold the values to which we adhere, and we expect all our suppliers to act ethically and with integrity at all times, sharing our commitment to humane and safe working practices.
+We have continued to ensure that we only engage with suppliers who uphold the values to which we adhere.
+We expect all our suppliers to act ethically and with integrity at all times, sharing our commitment to humane and safe working practices.